aloshdenny/empath/README.md

 7. Pin the extension to your browser toolbar.
 8. Click on the pinned extension to view your mood.
 9. Wait 20 seconds as the model loads.
 (This is a one time process)
-10. Type in a few complete sentences (ending in '.' or '?') in any website of your choice and watch as the popup displays your recent and common emotions.
+10. Type in a few complete sentences (ending in '.' or '?') in any website of your choice and watch as the popup displays your recent most common emotions.
+11. [Click here](https://www.onlinewordpad.com/) to go to a wordpad webpage to test it out.